The Easiest Con – Hacking the Human & 9 Tips to Avoid Social Engineering

 Penetration testers employ these methods, without the malicious intent, to show a company how devastating these attacks can be.
 Our testers are hired by those companies to test how difficult it would be to gain access to their organization or personnel via social engineering.

-So, just how hard is it to be resistant to these sort of attacks?
+So, just how hard is it to be resistant to these sorts of attacks?
 There are literally thousands of variations to social engineering attacks.

 Here are some ways to prevent falling victim to social engineering: Most criminals exploit human kindness, use distractions and questions or pretend to be in the service industry.